aviondb/aviondb/API.md

 Returns a `Promise` that resolves to a database instance.
 Throws error if a database with `name` exists already.

-`orbitDbOptions` support the following options
+`orbitDbOptions` supports the following options
 - `directory` (string): path to be used for the database files.
 By default it uses `'./orbitdb'`.

 - `peerId` (string): By default it uses the base58 string of the ipfs peer id.